 16.I approached one of those who stood by, and I asked of him the meaning of all this.
 And he told me, and made me understand the interpretation of these things:

 17. ‘These great beasts, which are four, are four kingdoms that shall arise on earth,

 18.but the saints of the Most High will receive the kingdom, and they will take possession of the kingdom forever, even forever and ever.”

-20.and about the ten horns which were on its head, and the other horn which came up, and before whom three horns fell, even that horn and its eyes and a mouth speaking great things, and whose appearance was greater than that of its fellows.
+20.and about the ten horns which were on its head, and the other one which came up, and before whom three fell, even that horn and its eyes and a mouth speaking great things, and whose appearance was greater than that of its fellows.

 22.until the Ancient of Days came.
 Then judgment was given to the saints of the Most High.
 And the time came, and the saints took possession of the kingdom.

 23.He said this: ‘The fourth beast is the fourth kingdom which will be on the earth, which will be different from all kingdoms, and it shall devour the whole earth, and it will tread it down and break it to pieces.